Subway owner who allegedly paid workers $265K in bounced checks hit with federal injunction

-SAN FRANCISCO (KRON) — The owner and operator of several Subways who allegedly issued employees $265K in bad checks and violated child labor laws has been slapped with a preliminary federal court injunction.
-The injunction forbids John Michael Meza from violating child labor laws, threatening and retaliating against workers and obstructing a federal investigation, according to a news release from the U.S. Department of Labor.
+SAN FRANCISCO (KRON) — The owner and operator of several Subways who’s accused of issuing employees $265,000 in bad checks has been slapped with a preliminary federal court injunction.
+He’s also accused of violating child labor laws, according to the U.S. Department of Labor.

+Meza owns and operates 14 Subway franchise locations around California’s Bay Area.
+The injunction comes in the midst of allegations made by investigators with the DOL Wage and Hour Division.

 Meza also interfered with the investigation and coerced employees not to cooperate, threatening children who expressed concerns or tried to exercise their legal rights, the DOL said.
 Investigators determined that several workers at Meza’s restaurants suffered burns and other injuries.